 - Scaling: The recipe makes for about 6 to 7 sandwiches.
 You can double and triple the recipe as necessary to whip up a large batch that’s perfect to share at parties and picnics!

-This cucumber sandwich recipe post from the blog archives (Feb 2017) has been republished and updated on 17 April 2021.
+This Cucumber Sandwich recipe post from the blog archives first published in Feb 2017 has been republished and updated on 24 July 2022.